August 19, 2020

 Where to Locate Your Office

 Location is very important!
-Below we dive into some common options for where to locate your home office and what to consider.
+Below we dive into some common locations for your home office and what to consider.

 Separating “Work” from “Home” Space